Finding the Best Words for Lively Content

 Grounding Word Choices in You

 Considering the meaning your readers will likely associate with a particular word is just one piece of being an accomplished writer, of course.
 We all favor different ways of saying things, and using your faves when appropriate helps establish your voice.
-As an example of our uniqueness, @stedwardsu writing prof and poet Sasha West noted at the #WLTUnconference20 that writers tasked been to take the same Shakespearean poem and rework the words to have opposite meanings will invariably pick different words.
+As an example of our uniqueness, @stedwardsu writing prof and poet Sasha West noted at the #WLTUnconference20 that writers tasked to take the same Shakespearean poem and rework the words to have opposite meanings will invariably pick different words.
 There’s also value in reading your content out loud to “test the line against the music of it,” as West put it, and free software options if it helps to hear someone else read a bit of your text (which I’ll cover in another post).
 So, keep in mind that the words you choose ultimately still have to feel authentic to you.

 Barbra A. Rodriguez